-Staff gather evidence on how children are progressing towards these Early Learning Goals and how they are using the Nursery by spending time watching as well as working with their key children and making notes on what they do.
+Staff gather evidence of how their Key Children are progressing towards the Curricular Goals by spending time watching them and working with them, taking photos (with permission), and making notes on what they do.

-These observations are kept in the children’s Learning Journeys, stored on open shelves in the school.
+These observations are put in the children’s Learning Journeys, which are stored on open shelves in the school.
 We ask parents and carers to contribute to these books so that they become a record of a child’s development outside as well as inside school.

-You can find the details of organisations you might find useful here.
+You can find the details of organisations and ideas you might find useful here.

 Finding out how your child is doing